corvad/Code-at-Capitol/README.md

 # Code @ the Capitol
 ### A website similar to a photo gallery to allow legistators to take pictures of the demo and write their own code to display the picture, write their name, and a caption or description under the photo as a hello world.
 This website uses DaisyUI and TailwindCSS like cshsboltbots.org.
-The University at Texas at Austin's CS WeTeach program sponsored the event.
+The University at Texas at Austin's CS WeTeach program helped sponsor the event along with CS4TX and other tech companies in the area.
 #### https://corvad.github.io/Code-at-Capitol/
 ##### News Coverage:
 ###### https://www.ccisd.net/thestream/stream-details/~board/read/post/ccisd-computer-science-students-showcase-skills-at-the-capitol